playnano/nano_tips/README.md

 [Nano Subreddit](https://www.reddit.com/r/nanocurrency) -- The official Nano Subreddit

 # Terms of Service
-* Don't keep a lot of Nano in your Nano Tip Bot account
+* Don't keep a lot of nano in your Nano Tip Bot account
-* You accept the risks of using this Tip Bot--While I have no intention of stealing your Nanos, they might be lost at any point, and I'm under no obligation to replace them.
+* You accept the risks of using this Tip Bot--While I have no intention of stealing your nanos, they might be lost at any point, and I'm under no obligation to replace them.
 Don't put in more than you're willing to lose.
-* If your account is inactive for more than 3 years, and no meaningful attempt has been made to reach me, the Nanos in your account will be forfeited and I am under no obligation to return them.
+* If your account is inactive for more than 3 years, and no meaningful attempt has been made to reach me, the nanos in your account will be forfeited and I am under no obligation to return them.
 Why did I write this?
-Because the tip bot is not a lifelong custodian service -- I don't want people reaching out to me after years for their Nanos the left on the tip bot.
+Because the tip bot is not a lifelong custodian service -- I don't want people reaching out to me after years for their nanos the left on the tip bot.
 I don't want to have to keep the database with me the rest of my life.
-That being said, if the bot is still running in 3 years, your Nano is more than likely available.
+That being said, if the bot is still running in 3 years, your nano is more than likely available.
 * Don't submit more than 5 requests every 30 seconds.
 The bot will ignore any commands you issue until 30 seconds have passed.
 * I can change the Terms of Service at any time.

 # FAQ
-## Why does the message have to start or end with !ntip?
+## Why does the message have to start or end with !ntips?
 This is to prevent unintentional tips!
 If the program simply scanned the entire comment, a user might accidentally quote someone else's tip command in a response.
 In the future I might change this, but for now it's the best way to ensure the program behaves as expected.

 ## Are my funds safe?
 **NO!
-Unless you and you alone control your private keys, your funds are never safe!** Please don't keep more than a few Nanos on the tipbot at any time!
+Unless you and you alone control your private keys, your funds are never safe!** Please don't keep more than a few nanos on the tipbot at any time!
 This program is a hobby project, not a battle tested exchange.
-Bad things can happen, including lost Nanos! **Use at your own risk!**
+Bad things can happen, including lost nano! **Use at your own risk!**

 ## I sent a tip to the wrong address.
 Can I get it back?
 If the address isn't affiliated with a redditor, **No.** I only have private keys for redditors, not for addresses.
-If you send Nano to Binance for example, I cannot retrieve it.
+If you send nano to Binance for example, I cannot retrieve it.

 ## I sent a tip to the wrong redditor.
 Can I get it back?
 You basically gave a stranger a dollar, and I have no control over that.
 Yes, I technically control the private keys, but I really don't want to start manually making unauthorized transactions on people's accounts.
 If the stranger is a redditor and doesn't activate their account, you will get your tip back in 30 days.
 If they *do* activate their account, it's theirs.
 You can try asking them for it back.